How to Improve Reaction Time

 Environmental Factors

-• Complexity of the Task – As mentioned above, complex tasks with multiple stimuli and possible responses require more cognitive processing, leading to slower reaction times compared to simple tasks with a clear stimulus-response pathway.
+Complexity of the Task: Complex tasks with multiple stimuli and possible responses require more cognitive processing, leading to slower reaction times.

 The Difference Between Reactions and Reflexes